bit-turtle/lascra/docs/TOP.md

 # Top Level Statements
-There are only 3 top level statements
+There are 5 different top level statements
 1. `declare` properties for the sprite
 2. `define` variables, lists, and broadcasts for the sprite
 3. Run code `when` an event happens
+4. Define a `procedure`
+5. Define a `function` which runs without screen refresh
 ## Declare statements
 Many sprite properties can be modified with declare statements.
 List of properties:
 * `name`: Sprite Name *string*